elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 codebases from Selenium to Playwright backed tests and saw massive increases in consistency of tests.

+Below is a graph show the flake rate (percentage of CI runs that got reran without code changes and passed) for one of our larger test suites over the last year.
+February was the month were we made the swap and you can see the massive improvement in stability.

 {% include picture_tag.html src="playwright_results.jpg" alt="An image showing a graph with a flake rate hovering around 40% then seeing a sharp drop to sub 10%" %}

 Currently, the best resource I have found is [this post by Justin Searls](https://justin.searls.co/posts/running-rails-system-tests-with-playwright-instead-of-selenium/).